How to play

 Energy is tracked per creature.
 Switching does not let you dump a charged Burst onto a fresh fighter, the new one has its own energy bar.

-6. The four moves
+6. The six moves

 | Move | Cost | Power | Acc. |